ad4game/phaser-a4g/README.md

         zone: YOUR_ZONE_ID
     }));
 ```
+To receive YOUR_ZONE_ID, please sign-up as a publisher / website at: http://www.a4g.com/#get-contacted

 And then, when you want to show the ad just call `showAd()` function
 ```
 game.a4gPlugin.showAd();
 ```
 That's it!

+See demo page with this example code here: http://xmmorpg.com/phaser-a4g/

 A4g Phaser Plugin API
 =====================